rshdeka/VoterID-OCR/README.md

-# Aadhar-Pan-VoterID-OCR
+# VoterID-OCR
-### This is a project where I have extracted the data from Government ID's like Aadhar card, Pan card, and Voter-ID card using OpenCV OCR.
+### This is a project where I have extracted the data from Voter-ID card (i.e., Government ID) using OpenCV OCR.